gaboesquivel/gaboesquivel.com/source/_posts/2015-06-10-how-to-keep-up-with-javascript-and-open-source.markdown

 - [DevChannel](https://medium.com/dev-channel)
 - [Juan Pablo Buriticá](https://medium.com/@buritica)
 - [Malte Ubl](https://medium.com/@cramforce)

+## Sites that Rock
+### HTML5 Rocks
+HTML5 Rocks is a Google logo project plenty of good articles on mobile web development, performace, tutorials and updates on new hotness from the HTML5 world http://www.html5rocks.com/en/

+### Perf Rocks
+Articles on web performance principles, analysis and monitoring, optimization, responsive web design and more.
+It also has a large list of Iinspiring developers you can follow that care deeply about fast websites and teach others the best practices.
+And many talks worth watching. http://perf.rocks/

 ## Social Media
 I have lists for people that contribute to open source projects and the javascript community on my social accounts: twitter, youtube, google+, etc ..
 That helps me to clear out the noise.
 I also set mobile alerts on twitter accounts I'm particularly interested in.